Cyber Insurance Against Cyberattacks on Electric Vehicle Charging Stations: Case Study

+Fig~\ref{fig:sensitivity_premium}(b) illustrates how the premium changes with the cyberattack history of the EVCS.
+A close-to-linear relationship is established between number of EVCS cyberattacks $A_h$ and premium $x$.
+An increase in $\kappa$ leads to a faster premium increase.
 In addition to the premium obtained from expected cost in Fig.~\ref{fig:sensitivity_premium}, Fig.~\ref{fig:bilevel_risk} presents the bounds of premium and EV charging price for a risk-averse EVCS.
-Note that the bounds are determined numerically using Eq.~\eqref{eq:bi-level-CVaR}.
+The bounds are determined numerically using Eq.~\eqref{eq:bi-level-CVaR}.
 The lower and the upper bounds of $\hat x$ and $\lambda^c$ in Fig.~\ref{fig:bilevel_risk} use the lower and upper limits of the box-constrained confidence interval for policy parameters.
-That is, $\mathbb{P}(A) =0.03582$, $r =0.25$, and $\kappa = 0.2$ for lower bounds, while $\mathbb{P}(A) =0.04378$, $r =0.35$, and $\kappa = 0.3$ for upper bounds.
-In this setting, as shown in Fig.~\ref{fig:bilevel_risk}(a), as the EVCS becomes more risk-averse (i.e., a decrease in $\alpha$), it chooses the ``worse-case'' typical days.
+That is, $\mathbb{P}(A) =0.03582$, $r =0.25$, and $\kappa = 0.2$ for lower bounds and $\mathbb{P}(A) =0.04378$, $r =0.35$, and $\kappa = 0.3$ for upper bounds.
+In this setting, as shown in Fig.~\ref{fig:bilevel_risk}(a), as the EVCS becomes more risk-averse (i.e., $\alpha$ decreases), it chooses the ``worse-case'' typical days.
 As a result, the EVCS optimization in Eq.~\eqref{eq:opt_EVCS_CVaR} chooses a greater value of $\lambda^c$ such that the EVCS net cost in Eq.~\eqref{eq:CVAR_EVCS_const} is at most zero.
-Following the increased value of $\lambda^c$, as shown in Fig.~\ref{fig:bilevel_risk}(b), the optimization in Eq.~\eqref{eq:tri_robust} also returns a higher value of $\hat x$.
+When $\lambda^c$ increases, as shown in Fig.~\ref{fig:bilevel_risk}(b), the optimization in Eq.~\eqref{eq:tri_robust} returns a higher value of $\hat x$.
 Moreover, as shown in Fig.~\ref{fig:bilevel_risk}, the bounds on $\hat x$ and $\lambda^c$ widen as the EVCS becomes more risk-averse (i.e., the value of user-defined parameter $\alpha$ reduces).